Django is a popular Python framework for writing web applications. With Django, you can build applications faster, without reinventing the wheel.

 Upon success, you will see a Django page with the following output:

-It worked!
 Congratulations on your first Django-powered page.

 Having finished the test, press